Logiqx/wsw-results/docs/reconciliation.md

 - Handling of missing data:
   - Full list of runs for 8 Oct is unavailable as the web page was mangled
     - Took the best runs for 8 Oct  instead of using the truncated "all runs" data
-  - Alex Montgomery (sail no. 1) was missing from the top of "all runs" on 10 Oct
+  - Alex Montgomery (sail number 1) was missing from the top of "all runs" on 10 Oct
     - Added the best run from 10 Oct to the list of all runs with a time of 12:00:00
 - Handling of bad data:
   - Removed 109.87 knot run for Mark Minter at 14:18:27